by Dr. Lawrence Wilson

 Š Skin rejuvenation.
 Sauna use slowly restores elimination through the skin.
 The skin is the largest organ of the body and a major eliminative channel.
 In most people, it is inactive, congested and toxic.
 Sun exposure, use of synthetic clothing, bathing in chlorinated water and exposure to hundreds of chemicals damage the skin.
 Excessive sympathetic nervous system activity and emotions such as fear, anger and guilt cause blood to be withdrawn from the skin, contributing to inactivity of the skin.

-liver.
+and liver.
 Sweating increases

 dramatically in most people after several months of daily sauna use.